Chime right in! (no registration req'd)-----

 A mix of sodium nitrate and potassium chlorate will give you that orange color.
 The object to be colored should have a very high polish for best results.
 It will only work on common forms of steel.
 Stainless steel and very high carbon steel like D2 or M7 will not color.
 You have to wash the colored part in water and dish soap after and then fix it with oil or some sort of clear Finish or it will rust like a tin can on a tuna boat.

 You could try Birchwood Casey Plum Brown.
 You will have to get the finish to the very highest polish you can and put it on COLD NOT HOT.
 Its a very weak solution so you may have to play with it.
 Its best to mix your own if you can.
 All you are making is rust its the high gloss finish that makes it orange.
 Salammoniac (Ammonium Chloride) may work as well but its getting hard to find now.
 Some of the old maw and paw hardware's still carry it as well as some of the welding shops.
-It sort of fell out of favor with the advent of Bondo [linked by editor to product info at Amazon] for auto body work.
+It sort of fell out of favor with the advent of Bondo [affil. link to info/product on Amazon] for auto body work.

 Edmonton, Alberta, Canada